 Thomas has a great passion for chamber music and has performed a wide range of works with various ensembles including the Stilig Quartet, the Estilo Quartet and with Southbank Sinfonia.

 Thomas was a member of Southbank Sinfonia for 2014 and has since performed with a number of larger ensembles including the Ulster Orchestra, Mozart Festival Orchestra, Armonico Consort (principal cellist), London Concert Orchestra, Army of Generals (principal), Southbank Sinfonia Alumni Orchestra (principal), Winslow Hall Opera (principal), Presteigne Festival Orchestra (co-principal cellist), Multi-Story Orchestra (principal) and the Bristol Ensemble.

 Thomas' interest in performing and developing New Music has led to a great many exciting projects and collaborations.
 He has recorded and played in première performances of works by composers including Kate Whitley, Huw Watkins, Michael Berkeley and Martin Butler.

 Thomas has an eclectic taste in music and has enjoyed recording and performing with artists such as Father John Misty, ABC and Laura Mvula.
 His performances can regularly be heard on radio and television including BBC Radio 3, Classic FM and ITV.

 In his spare time Thomas is a freelance fixer and orchestra manager, primarily for Charles Hazlewood's Army of Generals.
-In this role, Thomas has been responsible for organising three projects at Glastonbury Festivals, several nationwide tours and various other eclectic performances.
+In this role, Thomas has been responsible for organising three projects at Glastonbury Festivals, several nationwide and international tours and various other eclectic performances.
 Thomas is also a keen photographer and vegetable grower.